Refine your search

 Studying abroad and registration

-Double degree and joint degree students’ registration
+Registration for double degree and joint degree students

-Students who are required to pay a tuition fee must do so before they can register as present for the academic year.
-A student’s annual registration can be revoked if they have not paid the tuition fee by the deadline.
-The tuition fee payment deadline is 31 August.
+If you are required to pay a tuition fee, you must pay it before you can register as present for the academic year.
+Your annual registration may be revoked if you do not pay the tuition fee by the deadline.

 Here you can find further information on tuition fees.

-If you forgot to register
+If you forget to register

 Read more about reinstating study right.